I tried deploying an AI agent to AgentCore using AgentCore CLI

 Generated Project Structure

-Let's examine the directory structure after creation:
+Let's examine the directory structure that was created:

 SampleProject/